naixsu/queue-master/README.md

 ### Creating Teams
 I've got two ways to make teams:

 **Automatic Shuffling**: Just click the shuffle button and it'll create balanced teams following volleyball rules.
 You need at least 7 players for this to work.
+Extra players are automatically distributed evenly across all teams.

 **Manual Team Creation**: This is my favorite feature.
 Click "Manual Team Creation" and a modal pops up where you can pick exactly which players you want on a team.
 It shows you the requirements in real-time and won't let you create a team unless it follows the rules.
+You can also add Extra players as needed.

 The volleyball rules it follows:
 - 1 Setter